kevinkhuat/bitscoop-live/README.md

 npm install
 ```

-Edit your host file to point the following DNS names to localhost (127.0.0.1):
+Edit your host file to point `ografy.io` to localhost (127.0.0.1).
+Note this is

-* `mem-0.ografy.internal`
-* `nrdb-0.ografy.internal`
-* `search-0.ografy.internal`
-* `ografy.io` &ndash; Note this is for development only, if you want to use the
+for development only, if you want to use the real site, you'll need to comment
-  real site, you'll need to comment out this host file entry! :)
+out this host file entry!

 ## Initialize ElasticSearch